 The studies and reports of the original Board were used to create the Southern Campus which opened in September 1967, near Georgetown in Sussex County, with 367 students enrolled.
 The name was changed to the Jack F. Owens Campus in May 1995.
 A temporary Northern Campus opened in New Castle County in 1968.
 The Northern location was replaced by two campuses-Stanton in the fall of 1973 and Wilmington in the spring of 1974.
 The Terry Campus opened in 1972 and moved to its current location north of Dover in 1974.

 The President's Office, located adjacent to the Terry Campus, functions as a central office by providing collegewide leadership and a variety of services in support of the campuses.
 Students of all ages, backgrounds, and walks of life have benefited from the training and education that Delaware Tech has provided.
 It is estimated that one-fourth of Delaware's population has taken courses at Delaware Technical Community College during its short history.

 GoalsThe College will achieve its mission through the goals listed below:

-- Programs, activities, and services will create a welcoming and inclusive environment that promotes respect for diverse cultures, backgrounds, and points of view.
+- The College will provide an inclusive environment that promotes respect for diverse cultures, abilities, and points of view.

-- The College will provide an environment that cultivates student learning and success.
+- Programs, activities, and services will cultivate student learning and success.

 - Public and private resources and partnerships will be identified, obtained, and utilized to advance the College Mission and Goals.